Nami and Quentin Isackson

 Nami

 Our loft comprises 3 levels, so we wanted to differentiate the different spaces.
 Our first wish was to have a large table to enjoy meals with our friends and family.
 We found a magnificent teak table with a Scandinavian design on Selency; it was made in France in the 60s.
 To give a theatrical feel to our meals, I really wanted to have an arched light that only lights up the table.The owner of the “Lux Perpetua” store, which is right next door, knew about this and contacted me to tell me that she’d found the ideal floor lamp, a Harvey Guzzini from the 70s with a marble base.
 We immediately jumped at the chance.
-There’s also furniture that we got from Quentin’s grandmother, such as this small wooden console where we keep all our beautiful glassware.
+There’s also furniture that we got from Quentin’s grandmother.
 Other pieces were found by friends, spotted on the Le Bon Coin or even found in the street.
+But things move a lot here !
+We’ve taken the opportunity to breathe new life into the apartment – it’s changed a lot since you were last here!
+We’ve been more daring with materials, adding a lot of chrome, metal, ceramics and smoked glass to break up the very woody feel of the place.
+We’ve removed a few things too, particularly in the dining room.

 We found this loft by coincidence, and I immediately saw its potential.
 We love the atypical side and the feeling that you’re not in Paris.